TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/GuidesAndTutorials.rst

 **Outdated**

-The following manuals have been removed or will soon be removed.
+The following manuals are outdated and have not been maintained for some time.
-They were either outdated or have been merged into other manuals.

 .. t3-field-list-table::
  :header-rows: 1